viant/endly/README.md

 | docker | container-remove | remove specified docker container | [DockerContainerRemoveRequest](service_docker_container.go) | [CommandResponse](exec_command_response.go) |

-TODO add stop (with names of running images to stop in one go)

 <a name="Buildservices"></a>
 ## Build and deployment services